dabrowskif/typed-routes/README.md

 # Typed Route Generator for Frontend Frameworks

 Typed Routes provides a route generation tool for Frontend meta frameworks that use file-based routing projects, such as SvelteKit or NextJS.
-It simplifies the process of creating typed route structures by automatically converting file system-based routing into a JavaScript object, enhancing type safety and improving developer experience.
+It simplifies the process of creating typed route structures by automatically converting filesystem-based routing into a JavaScript object, enhancing type safety and improving developer experience.

 ## Features